Transitional Doctorate Informational Webinar:

 The degree program is typically completed in 2 to 4 semesters.
 Because the 28 doctoral competencies are the same for all students, candidates who enter with a master’s in Oriental Medicine or the equivalent will earn the Doctor of Acupuncture and Chinese Medicine (DACM), while those entering with a master’s in acupuncture or the equivalent will earn the Doctor of Acupuncture (DAc).

 *A note about degree title: The term “transitional or T” is used in advertising and catalogs to distinguish between this course of study taken by practicing acupuncturists and the one taken by new, entry-level students.
 However, because the goal of the program is to achieve degree parity, a “T” is not and should not be placed on the degree, consistent with the practice of the physical therapy profession and PCOM’s approval by WSCUC.
 Graduates of these PCOM programs will have an earned doctorate from a regionally accredited college, the gold standard in education.
-There are no ACAOM standards for these transitional degrees.

 Following application, non-PCOM graduates will start the admissions process with a comparison of their master’s curriculum to PCOM’s.
 All applicants will evidence the following: